SQL Server, T-SQL, ASP.NET, Javascript, SAP, ABAP Programming

 Which Process is the Top Blocking Process?

-You can use the below sample t-sql code in order to list the top blocking processes in a MS SQL Server instance.
-But before executing the t-sql query, you should switch to the master sql server database.
+SQL developers or database administrators can use the below sample T-SQL code to list top blocking processes in a MS SQL Server instance.
+Before executing SQL Select query, you should switch to the master SQL Server database.

 use master